Youre from Dahlonega, correct?

 Your upbringing probably has a lot to do with how distinctive your sound and identity have become.

 Yeah well my two loves have always been music and art.
 I went to art school at Yale.
-When I was there I was always listening to the weirdest music I could fine in the painting studio.
+When I was there I was always listening to the weirdest music I could find in the painting studio.
 The Velvet Underground, Laurie Anderson, Diamanda Galas, Meredith Monk, Philip Glass.
 Art music.

 Not easy listening